Autistic Spectrum Condition

 DSA support and equipment is normally recommended in a Study Needs Assessment.
 Once your funding body confirm you are eligible for support, a trained assessor will carry out an assessment of needs.
 This assessment can be booked through Access West of England which is based on Frenchay Campus.

 There is a range of support and adjustments available at UWE Bristol.
-Support options for students who have Asperger Syndrome or Autistic Spectrum Disorder may include:
+Support options for students who have Autistic Spectrum Condition may include:

 If you wish to transfer support that you currently receive from Social Services, please discuss this with your social services department.

 If you feel that you may need support or assistance moving away from home, use the links below for more information.